-The perfect ratio — with limited slots available, our intimate event ensures that you will have an opportunity to ride shoulder to shoulder in the peloton with the pros.
+The perfect ratio — our intimate event ensures that you will have an opportunity to ride shoulder to shoulder in the peloton with the pros.

 Dave Zabriskie is a recently retired professional cyclist with a 15 year career.
 Dave competed and won stages during the Tour de France, Vuelta Espana, and Giro di Italia.
 He is a record breaking 7-time National Time Trial champion, earning him the nickname "Captian America" and multiple podium finisher in World Time Trial Championship.
 Dave won stages and podium finished in the Tour of California nearly every year he competed.